fivdi/i2c-bus/README.md

 ### promisifiedBus.writeByte(addr, cmd, byte)
 - addr - I2C device address
 - cmd - command code
-- byte - data byte
+- byte - data byte. byte is an unsigned integer in the range 0 to 255.

 Asynchronous SMBus write byte.
 Returns a Promise that will be resolved with no arguments on success, or will be rejected if an error occurs.